responsibleproblemsolving/energy-usage/README.md

 	* *Average total wattage*: your computer's average power usage while the process runs
 	* *Average process usage*: the difference between the baseline and total, highlighting the usage solely from the specific process you evaluated
 	* *Process duration*: how long your program ran for

 * **Energy Data**: The energy mix of the location.

 * **Emissions**: The effective CO<sub>2</sub> emissions of running the program one time and some real-world equivalents to those emissions.

 * **Assumed Carbon Equivalencies**: The formulas used to convert from kWh to CO<sub>2</sub> based on the energy mix of the location (for international locations, see below for more information).

+The PDF report contains the same sections, but does not include the process duration.

 ## Methodology
 ### Power Measurement